Naropin, 7.5 mg/ml 10 ml 5 pcs

 Acute systemic toxicity

-Naropene can cause acute systemic toxic reactions if high doses are used or if there is a rapid increase in blood concentrations if the drug is accidentally administered intravascularly or in overdose (see section on “Overdose”).
+Naropin can cause acute systemic toxic reactions when using high doses or when its concentration in the blood rapidly increases due to accidental intravascular administration of the drug or its overdose (see section “Overdose”).

-A variety of side effects have been reported, with the vast majority not related to the anesthetic agent used but to the regional anesthetic technique.
+Various side effects of the drug have been reported, the vast majority of which were related not to the effects of the anesthetic used, but to the technique of regional anesthesia.

-The following side effects were the most frequently reported (>1%) and were considered to be of clinical significance regardless of whether a causal relationship was established with the use of the anesthetic: decreased BP*, nausea, bradycardia, vomiting, paresthesia, increased body temperature, headache, urinary retention, dizziness, chills, increased BP, tachycardia, hypoesthesia, anxiety.
+The most common (>1%) side effects were the following, which were considered to be of clinical significance, regardless of whether a cause-and-effect relationship with the use of the anesthetic was established: decreased blood pressure*, nausea, bradycardia, vomiting, paresthesia, increased body temperature, headache, urinary retention, dizziness, chills, increased blood pressure, tachycardia, hypoesthesia, anxiety.

 Often